Tomato

 Why did the tomato become a law case in the Supreme Court?
 Money, and the 10% tariff tax that was imposed on all imported vegetables.
 When the Nix family took the port of New York to court to prove that the tomato was scientifically a fruit, they were denied and had to pay all the back taxes from the tariffs on the tomatoes they had imported.
 The tomato officially became classified under law to be a vegetable.

-The tomato is the next topic in the Farmer’s Market series of exploration.
+The tomato is the next topic in the Farmers’ Market series of exploration.
 If you have been following this series, you are aware we have researched and gathered a collection of free resources for you to explore with your children.
 We have included book recommendations, videos and free printables.

 Books and Tomatoes

 Perhaps because of all the fruit and vegetable controversy surrounding this healthy food, there are not as many non-fiction books available as I had thought there would be.
-The poem I wrote about tomatoes in the Farmer’s Market Poetry Journal packet ends up as a tomato sauce.
+The poem I wrote about tomatoes in the Farmers’ Market Poetry Journal packet ends up as a tomato sauce.
 I feel this is something children can really get excited about when it comes to discovering tomatoes.

 I always start my lessons with books.
 The three books I have chosen are linked to an online reading of the book for your viewing pleasure.
-Some of these readings are from guest readers, however, it is my intention be have most of these read on my YouTube Channel for your convenience.
+Some of these readings are from guest readers, however, there are related books and topics read on my YouTube Channel for your convenience.
 Many of the books can be borrowed from a library or perhaps you might want to add it to your classroom library.
-The three books I have picked are “Tomatoes Grow on a Vine“, “Little Red Hen Makes Pizza” and “Pizza at Sally’s.”
+The three books I have picked are Tomatoes Grow on a Vine, Little Red Hen Makes Pizza and Tomatoes for Neela.
 These books all go well with a tomato sauce theme.

 Tomatoes Grow on a Vine